-This list of related offerings includes courses from Strategic Management, Entrepreneurship, Marketing and History and Society.
+This list of related offerings includes courses from Strategic Management and Technology, Operations, and Information Management.
 In addition to standing on its own, the Leadership concentration also supports concentrations in the full range of business disciplines.
 Each student interested in the Leadership concentration will ideally set up a specific plan that meets his or her needs.

 Sponsored by: Management Division

 Faculty Contact: James Hunt

-B) At least two of the remaining three required courses for the concentration must be chosen from the following:
+B) At least two of the remaining three courses for the concentration must be chosen from the following list: